Gluten-Free Bread and Challah Rolls Recipe

 There’s plenty of room to explore with quality gluten-free flours.
 Here I go all out with the wonderful gamut of flour, only the best: Oat flour is especially delicious and hearty; almond flour, coconut flour, rice flour, fine cornmeal etc….
 Teff flour and Buckwheat flour will be good but extra dark and extra pungent, I would say use them in combination with the more delicately flavored flours just mentioned.
 Also, whatever flour combination you end up with, be sure to include the tapioca, as it is a great emulsifier.

 If you intend to explore with gluten-free baking more often, I urge you to look into Xanthan Gum: An emulsifier that will do in great part the job the gluten won’t be doing.
 Easy to use, dependable and widely available in health-foods stores and online.
-You will do much better making your own Gluten-free bread flour mixture: Explore, mix and match with different gluten-free bread flours, taking good note as you go along, then when you arrive at the perfect keeper, make a large batch of your very own favorite delicious nutritious Gluten-Free Bread flour for future gluten-free bread batches.

 The addition of flax meal is optional, but makes this bread much more nutritious and more deeply flavored and satisfying.
 Likewise, replace some or even all of the warm water with warm milk or dairy-free milk (or part coconut milk)